What are dipped headlights and when should you use them?

 Dipped headlights vs main beam headlights

-Main beam headlights are designed to improve visibility even further at night by projecting light higher.
+Main-beam (or high-beam) headlights are designed to improve visibility well ahead of the car at night by projecting light further down the road.
 This is ideal if you’re driving on a country road with no street lighting, for example.

-However, main beam headlights will dazzle other road users and impact their visibility as a result.
+However, main-beam headlights can dazzle other road users making it harder for them to focus on objects up ahead and to judge speed and distance.
 Because of this, you should switch to dipped headlights when oncoming traffic is approaching or if you’re following another car.

 When to use main beam headlights